1. Define what makes a clue useful

 Quick summary

 How to ask someone to help find a hard-to-find item: A helpful request works best when the task is specific: find this exact item, in this region or condition, with proof the source is real.
-A useful request names the exact match, the wrong matches already found, the buying constraints, and the proof a helper should provide before the source is trusted.
+A useful request names the exact match, the wrong matches already found, the buying constraints, and the evidence a public clue should include before the source is trusted.

-A useful source might be a live listing, seller contact, local lead, direct handoff path, model number, or compatibility proof.
+A useful clue might be a live listing, public seller path, local shop, model number, or compatibility evidence.

-A free request gives helpers the context they need before sharing source suggestions.
+A free public request gives people the context they need before sharing clues.

 Treat a source as useful only when it meets the must-have details, region, condition, and price expectations.